 p̂cBayTriVar=Posterior-1(0.5)

+Method of Parameter Estimation

+The model will be fitted with the R package R2jags (Su & Majima 2019) or greta (Golding 2019).

+Model Checking Tests

+Model checking will include posterior predictive checks on the Claims Assessment data.
+Cross-validation will be undertaken on the Claims Assessment data for which there are known outcomes.

 BayPRIORsAgg: Prior derived from predictive models, updated with best estimates

 This BayPRIORsAgg method uses Bayesian updating to update a prior probability of replication estimated from a predictive model with an aggregate of the experts’ best estimates for any given claim.